Stability, Efficiency, and Contentedness of Social Storage Networks

-In the endogenous network formation model of \cite{jackson} where rational decision makers build a network by interacting with each other, the pairwise stability solution concept takes agents' (or players') mutual consent into account while building a relationship (that is, adding a link in the network), but any agent can decide not to maintain a relationship (that is, delete any of its existing links) without consent of the agent at the other end of the link.
-However, the social storage system discussed earlier impels us to focus on the requirement of bilateral consent while deleting a link as well.
+In the endogenous network formation model of \cite{jackson}, rational decision makers build a network by interacting with each other.
+Here, the pairwise stability solution concept takes agents' mutual consent into account while building a relationship (that is, adding a link in the network).
+But, any agent can decide not to maintain a relationship (that is, delete any of its existing links) without consent of the agent at the other end of the link.

+However, the social storage system discussed earlier, impels us to focus on the requirement of bilateral consent while deleting a link as well.
 For instance, let agents $i$ and $j$ be backup partners.
 That is, $i$ provides its storage space to $j$ for the purpose of storing $j's$ data, and vice versa.
 Now, let us assume that breaking a backup partnership without mutual consent is allowed.
-If agent $i$ breaks the partnership without consent of $j$, then there is a threat that $j$ will lose its data which is stored on $i's$ storage resource.
+If agent $i$ breaks the partnership without consent of $j$, then there is a threat that $j$ will lose its data which is stored on $i's$ storage space.
 Hence, backup partnerships in social storage networks have to be viewed as mutual contracts which cannot be broken unilaterally.
-We call this as ``{\it bilateral stability}''.
-This definition of bilateral stability also applies to other contexts where mutual consent is required for deletion, for example, Service Level Agreements in the Cloud.
-Our definition of bilateral stability subsumes the concept of bilateral equilibrium proposed by \cite{Goyal-bilateral-deviation-important-paper}.
-The set of all strategies that are bilaterally stable contains the set of all bilateral equilibrium strategies.
-A network which is bilaterally stable may contain agents who may be better off by deviating, where as a bilateral equilibrium network does not contain any such agent.
-Both definitions, however, allow only bilateral deviations (or pairwise addition as well as deletion with mutual consent).
-While \cite{hummon2000utility} also discuss mutual consent for deletion, they do not formally define or study the concept of stability with mutual consent for deletion too.
-They perform agent based simulation of the connection model proposed by \cite{jackson} and discuss the simulation outputs.
+We call this as {\it bilateral stability}.
+This definition of bilateral stability also applies to other contexts where mutual consent is required for deletion, for example, service level agreements in the Cloud. \myworries{We give a brief overview of the strategic network formation literature (specifically, link formation strategies), other solution concepts, and how bilateral stability relates to them in the next section.}